btr1975/QuickConfigTemplates/README.md

 * Added a rudimentary jinja2 xml for Notepad++

 ### Version 1.0.11.dev information
-* Added some custom [Jinja2 filters](http://jinja.pocoo.org/docs/2.10/templates/) for use in templates to check for correct data see Directions for filters
+* Added some custom [Jinja2 filters](http://jinja.pocoo.org/docs/2.10/templates/) for use in templates to check for correct data see [Wiki](https://github.com/btr1975/QuickConfigTemplates/wiki/Custom-Jinja2-Filters-to-use-in-Templates) for filters

 ### Requirements
 * Jinja2==2.10